Difference Between Skeet and Trap

 2. In trap shooting, one shooter stands at each station without rotation and gets 5 shots each for aiming the target.
 In skeet shooting, the shooters move to different shooting positions in the arena.

-3. For skeet shooting, the targets are usually seen to be moving sideways.
+3. For skeet shooting, the targets are seen to be moving sideways.
 They mostly keep crossing depending on the position of the two posts.

 4. But for trap shooting, the target is released horizontally away from the shooter.